vilasvarghese/python-tutorial/basics/installing-python.md

 1. Open a terminal.
 How exactly this is done depends on your operating system, but most operating systems have some way to search for programs.
 Search for a program called terminal and launch it.
-2. Type `python3` and press Enter.
+2. Type `python3 / python` and press Enter.
 You should see something like this:

     ![Running Python on my terminal.](../images/terminal.png)